Pinetown: Topography

 Pinetown is mostly hilly, apart from the relatively flat central business district.
 The eastern areas, including Cowie's Hill and the New Germany Nature Reserve, rise to about 400 m (1,312 ft) above sea level.
 In the north, Berkshire Downs in New Germany reaches around 393 m (1,289 ft).
 The lowest elevations, ranging between 170 m (558 ft) and 300 m (984 ft), are found in the southern parts of Pinetown.

 Boundaries

 Pinetown is part of the larger eThekwini Metropolitan Municipality and for voting purposes, falls within the IEC electoral Ward 18.
 Pinetown covers a large area of 86.15 km^{2} extending from the New Germany area in the north to Regency Park and Savannah Park in the south and from Paradise Valley and Moseley in the east to the industrial areas of Westmead and Mahogany Ridge that lie on the foot of Field's Hill in the west.

 Economy

 Major companies

-Two large corporations based in Pinetown are major retail chain Spar and tertiary education company Educor.
-Smaller local companies based in Pinetown include Beier Group (textiles and personal protective equipment), Manolis Munchies (snacks retailer), Masscash (wholesaler owned by Massmart) and Powasol (chemicals).
+Corporations based in Pinetown include Educor (private tertiary education), Beier Group (textiles and personal protective equipment), Manolis Munchies (snacks retailer), Masscash (wholesaler owned by Massmart) and Powasol (chemicals).